COVID-19: Resources for the Manitoba hog sector

 Can I continue to export my hogs under current border restrictions?

-- On March 18, the Government of Canada announced that the U.S.-Canada border would be closed to non-essential travel (tourism and recreation) beginning at 11:59 p.m. on Friday, March 20.
-The movement of goods and services across the border is not limited.
-Both Prime Minister Justin Trudeau and Manitoba Premier Brian Pallister have reinforced that travel restrictions and closures will not impact the flow of trade.
+- Yes.
+On March 18, the Government of Canada announced that the U.S.-Canada border would be closed to non-essential travel (tourism and recreation) beginning on Friday, March 20, but the movement of goods and services across the border is not limited.
+Both Prime Minister Justin Trudeau and Premier Brian Pallister have reinforced that travel restrictions and closures will not impact the flow of trade.

 Will feed, livestock transport and other support services continue to operate as usual under the current restrictions?